motiwalam/STLC-idris/README.md

 This delegation has some notable side effects.
 In particular, even though the STLC does not technically support polymorphic types, this implementation inherits them "for free" from the host language.

 Technically, the Idris code only implements an evaluator and normalizer.
-Since writing programs directly as syntax trees is cumbersome and error prone, this repositor also contains scripts `stlc.py` and `run.sh` which allow for writing STLC programs using S-expression syntax (described below).
+Since writing programs directly as syntax trees is cumbersome and error prone, this repository also contains scripts `stlc.py` and `run.sh` which allow for writing STLC programs using S-expression syntax (described below).
 If `program.rkt` contains STLC code in this syntax, the command `./run.sh program.rkt` will translate that code into Idris code, run the Idris compiler, and output the result.

 ## The front end language
 Writing STLC programs directly with Idris constructors is cumbersome for a variety of reasons.
 To that end, the script `stlc.py` is provided to translate programs written in a simpler syntax into Idris code; the script `run.sh` then passes this translated code into the Idris compiler and prints the result.